Giant Lily Turf

 These grasslike Asian natives are slightly less cold-hardy than their close cousins Liriope.
 They are easy to grow, requiring little more than well-drained soil and protection from snails and slugs.
 Good as an informal groundcover in small areas, along paths, or in rock gardens.
 Attractive when planted in large sweeps in areas where lawns don’t succeed, such as under trees.
 They also do well in containers.
 Grow them for their lush, evergreen foliage; the summer flowers, borne on short spikes, are largely hidden by the leaves.

 It’s easy to obtain more plants by division.
 Use a sharp spade to divide clumps in early spring; or use a knife to divide clumps sold in flats or cell-packs at garden centers.Ophiopogon jaburan

 From Japan.
 Sometimes sold as Liriope gigantea.
-Grows 2 to 3 ft. tall, 1 to 1 1/2 ft. wide, with dark green, slightly curved, 1/2-in.-wide leaves.
+Grows to 2–3 ft. tall and 1–1 1/2 ft. wide, with dark green, slightly curved, 1/2-in.-wide leaves.
 Forms clumps; does not spread by underground stems.
-Nodding clusters of small white flowers are followed by showy, 1/2-in.-long oval fruits in a metallic violet blue (attractive in arrangements).
+Nodding clusters of small white flowers are followed by showy, 1/2-in.-long oval fruits in a metallic violet-blue (attractive in arrangements).

 Native to western Asia and the eastern Mediterranean, Ficus carica is grown for its edible fr...

 Hybrid between P. caerulea and P. alata.
 Among the best-known, most widely planted p...

 These grasslike Asian natives are slightly less cold-hardy than their close cousins Liriope. ...